huler/backend-challenge/readme.md

 ### Part 2 (Optional)

+To tackle this second part, you will need to provision this project in your own AWS account.
+We would recommend that you only do this if the following apply,

+- You already have your own AWS account and have secured it appropriately (enabled MFA in particular).
+- You are comfortable reading the cloudformation templates.
+- You understand the resources that will be provisioned in your account.

+Everything is designed to fall under the "Always free" tier, but we can't be held responsible for any costs incurred.

-For the second part, we would like you to take some time to address one or two of the problems you found in the first part of this code review.
+We would like you to take some time to address one or two of the problems you found in the first part of this code review.

 We would encourage you to tackle one of the harder problems you found in the first part.
 Refactoring the api to use the most appropriate status code might be valuable, but it's not the hardest problem to solve in this codebase.